Partner: You’ve been really distant lately. And last night you didn’t come home until almost midnight. What’s going on?

 Shifting Blame

-The subject repeatedly deflects from their own actions by attacking the partner's state of mind, using phrases like 'You’re reading way too much into this' and 'You’re just being paranoid.'
-This is a significant indicator as it shifts the focus from the subject's questionable behavior to the partner's reaction, a common tactic to evade accountability and control the narrative.
+Instead of addressing the partner's concerns directly, the subject deflects by attacking the partner's perception, using phrases like 'You’re reading way too much into this' and 'You’re just being paranoid.'
+This tactic shifts the focus from the subject's questionable behavior to the partner's supposed emotional instability, a common method to evade accountability.

 Chronological sentence breakdown with visually marked leakage patterns.